 Additionally, you should check your seal regularly to look for the appearance of any growing mold.
 This is to prevent the continual build-up of mold and the further spread.

 You should also check for any debris that might have gotten stuck in the washing machine.
 A big culprit is laundry that has tissues in the pockets.

 This tissue can stick to the sides of the washing machine rubber seal and get into the nooks and crannies of the rubber seal.
-This can result in the spread of mold and also produce a strong, smelly odour in the washing machine too.
+This can spread mold and produce a strong, smelly odor in the washing machine, too.